Derelict Buildings | Worcestershire | Allens Caravans

 QinetiQ Building

-In 1942, during the Second World War, everyone had a part to play in keeping the UK safe from the threats of war, and it wasn’t just the soldiers who bravely fought for freedom.
+In 1942, during the Second World War, everyone had a part to play in keeping the UK safe from threats, and it wasn’t just the soldiers who bravely fought for freedom.
 All over the country, code breakers and researchers were working hard to identify and dissolve potential threats before they occurred, and some of this work was carried out in Malvern at what is now known as the QinetiQ South Site building.

 The Telecommunications Research Establishment (TRE) moved to the site in Malvern to continue research into Radar, the technology that allowed the UK to identify potential air, sea and ground threats from the opposing side.
 This technology was essential and undoubtedly played a big part in the war effort, but since the war, the site has fallen into disrepair.

-The site was bought by Persimmon Homes who are in the process of demolishing the site in order to make way for new homes.
-There are lots of 3D scans, photos and drone footage of what the site used to look like for you to mull over.
+The site was bought by Persimmon Homes, which is in the process of demolishing it to make way for new homes.
+There are lots of 3D scans, photos and drone footage of what the site used to look like.

 Puxton Mill

 All the original machinery has been removed, but you can freely walk around the five floors of the building.
-It is nestled against a sandstone cliff that separates the river, creating a mysterious atmosphere to the building.
-There are few examples of this type of architecture in Kidderminster still standing, so it’s well worth a look if you’re in the area for a day trip.
+It is nestled against a sandstone cliff that separates the river, creating a mysterious atmosphere for the building.
+There are a few examples of this type of architecture in Kidderminster that are still standing, so it’s well worth a look if you’re in the area for a day trip.

 St Mary's School

-Built in 1863 was one of the grandest stately mansions in the whole county – Mount Battenhall.
-After the house was sold, it was largely used as a hospital during World War I. Following the war, The Sisters of St Marie Madeleine Postel from St Joseph’s Convent School purchased the building and it became St. Mary’s School in 1934.
+Built in 1863, it was one of the grandest stately mansions in the whole county – Mount Battenhall.
+After the house was sold, it was largely used as a hospital during World War I. Following the war, The Sisters of St Marie Madeleine Postel from St Joseph’s Convent School purchased the building, and it became St Mary’s School in 1934.

 The private school stood and educated girls in Worcestershire for 80 years, but it closed in 2014 after they said they were struggling to recruit pupils.
 The former mansion has since been converted into over 100 new homes, but you can still admire the original architecture from the street.
 The beautiful front façade leads to over 15 acres of Victorian beauty.
 The building is Grade II listed, so whilst changes have been made, it still retains much of its original beauty for you to gaze upon.